seasoncloud/Clonalscope/samples/P5847/scRNA/README.md

 <br/>

 ## Tutorial for scRNA-seq data
-* Here is an example application of Clonalscope on no paired WGS data to the P5931 scRNA-seq dataset from Sathe et al., 2020.
+* Here is an example application of Clonalscope on no paired WGS data to the P5847 scRNA-seq dataset from our study.
 * Running time: ~60 minutes.
 * To speed up the process, users could also load our resulted objects in this tutorial, including **Cov_obj.rds** in Step 1, **bin_mtx.rds** in Step 2 and **seg_filtered_from_cluster.rds** from Step 2.
 <br/>